 For centuries the Jews of Rome had been allowed to live in the Papal States; they were always tolerated even though they occasionally suffered from oppressive measures.
 Such measures included the wearing of a special badge, forced sermons, and being dragged into the House of Catechumens in preparation for forced baptism.
 There were also baseless accusations of ritual murder, the closure of the ghetto, and many other restrictions.
 Liberty and emancipation arrived hand in hand with the unification of Italy in 1870, when Italian troops entered Rome through Porta Pia and turned it into the capital of Italy.

 The Jews naturally supported this process and became fervent patriots, fighting for the Italian motherland in World War One.
 That did not prevent Mussolini’s government from proclaiming racial laws in 1938 according to which the Jews, albeit faithful Italian citizens, were dismissed from their positions in the army, not allowed to enter ministries, no longer allowed to teach or study in public schools, and were eliminated from posts in public administration and professional life.
-Thousands of Jews lost years of work and were interned or constrained to emigrate, without receiving so much as a Lira in compensation, as was the lot of most Jews in occupied Europe.
+Thousands of Jews lost years of work and were interned or forced to emigrate.

 The situation of the Italian Jews deteriorated sharply after 8 September 1943, following the Nazi occupation of northern and central Italy and the laws issued by the ‘Republic of Salò’.
 Their citizenship was revoked and the decree issued by the Duce on 13 December 1943 imposed the internment of all Jews in concentration camps and the confiscation of all their belongings.

 In this essay I wish to raise some questions about the involvement of the Vatican, and particularly of Pope Pius XII, regarding the Jews of Rome before, during, and after the fateful 16th of October 1943.